pmqs/Compress-Stream-Zstd/README.md

 # NOTE

-This module is a branch of `Compress::Zstd` that contains extra support for working in streaming mode.
+This module is a fork of [Compress-Zstd](https://github.com/spiritloose/Compress-Zstd).
+It contains a few changes to make streaming compression/uncompression more robust.
-This change has been made to allow the module to work with `IO::Compress::Zstd`.
+The only reason for this fork is to allow the module to work with \`IO-Compress-Zstd\`.
+The hope is that the changes made here can be merged back upstream and this module can be retired.

 # SYNOPSIS